Heaven bright for faith aright.

 “Ah.
-The appearance unfits him for public engagement, he is too much a curiosity.
+The appearance must be extraordinary.
 Elizabeth is fond of monstrosities, but not as the face of her diplomacy.
-I do understand.
-An aide, then, whose competence and devotion have earned him a vital although less public assignment.
-A fine mind is a fine mind, and there are far too few of them.
+An aide, then, whose competence has earned him a vital although less public assignment.
+A fine mind is a fine mind.
+There are far too few of them.
 They must be encouraged at all cost.”

-“That’s how I feel.
+“That’s exactly how I feel.
 I’m so glad you agree with me.”
-Jakome relaxes.
-He has felt himself interrogated, and he has not enjoyed it.
+Jakome has felt himself interrogated, and he has not enjoyed it.

 “Adore a dog, no one challenges the attachment.
 Any indulgence is allowable to man’s best friend, a loyal companion who makes himself useful to boot.
 Spoil a cat?
 Idiocy!
-I shall adopt a feline myself, and dress it up, and show the world that this is not such odd behavior.
-You have a multiplicity of the animals at the palace.
-Send me one.
+I shall adopt a feline myself, and dress it, to show the world that this is not such odd behavior.
+You have a number of the animals at the palace.
+Send me down one.
 We’ll confound the tongue-wags, eh?
-Send collars, and boots.
+Supply me with collars, and with boots.
 I have not the resources to lavish rich trappings on a cat.
-Dear God in heaven, I actually wondered if you were not, as everyone insists, off your nut.
-I award myself a penance, your son’s cheese at every meal.
+Dear God in heaven, I actually wondered if you were not, as everyone insists, coming apart.
+I award myself a penance, your son’s cheese at every meal for a six-month.
 Bittor will be thrilled to pieces.”

-Sly had expected a relaxing interval.
-The King had other ideas.
-He’d ordered the friars to trail the animal, to sit with him, stroll with him, proclaiming their faith.
-The men worked in pairs, it was to seem a casual discussion between thoughtful men, concerning their experiences with deathbed penitents and the comfort that the sacrament gave in the final hours, concluding with an agreement that anyone with a brain ought to have the sense to avail themselves of a simple procedure, just in case.
+Sly had been excited by the opportunity to explore another grand library, but quickly found it to be an impossibility.
+The King had ordered the friars to trail him proclaiming their faith.
+They were to work in pairs, it was to seem a casual discussion concerning their experiences with deathbed penitents, with the conclusion that one ought to avail himself of a simple procedure, just in case.
 One might be dead-wrong on certain unknowable matters.
 Who would risk hellfire for lack of an easy splash and spiel?

 Stalked, the cat hid.
-Since no one could be sure where he was most of the time, the brothers blasted a text, a committee had crafted what they felt was a persuasive script, in every corner of the property.
-The business mystified them, but it was the king’s explicit instruction.
-And Jakome had sworn, if they were diligent, to halt the delivery of cheese.
-After four years of the stuff, the smell made some want to throw up.
+Since no one could be sure where he was most of the time, the brothers blasted a text–a committee had crafted a script–in every part of the enclosure.
+The business mystified them, but this was the instruction.
 The cat took to scratching, spitting, snarling, every time a burnoose approached him.
 Lay staff he let be.
 To attack religious, no one else, confirmed the ignorant supposition that cats were of the devil.
 The critter had put himself in grave danger.
-Jak had him smuggled back to the palace.

-Was Sly grateful for the rescue?
-Not a bit.
-The animal was livid over a betrayal.
-Respect for one’s principles meant nothing to the jackass.
-He should have been mollified by the king’s regret; lectured on the enormity of what he’d done, the man was suitably cowed.
-This did not dilute the disdain of one who, determined to extract a revenge, resumed his wastrel ways with a vengeance.
+He was returned to the palace, livid over a betrayal.
+He should have been mollified by the king’s sincere regret.
+Lectured on the enormity of what he’d done, the man was nicely cowed.
+This did not dilute the disdain of one who, determined to have his revenge, resumed his wastrel ways with a vengeance.

-- The pencil had been invented thirty-odd years earlier in the far north-western corner of England, by sheepmen, to mark sheep.
-Graphite was used in the production of canon balls.
-The discovery of the only large deposit of the hard form of the material ever found (to this day!) was a military secret.
+- The pencil had been invented thirty-odd years earlier in the north-western corner of England, to mark sheep in the field.
+Graphite’s more important use was in the production of cannon balls.
+The discovery of the only large deposit of the hard form of the material ever found (to this day!) was a closely-held military secret.